Omni Calculator logo

 How to calculate debt to income ratio?

-The DTI (debt to income) ratio measures how indebted you are, calculated relative to your regular income.
+So now that we know the DTI (debt to income) ratio measures how indebted you are, calculated relative to your regular income, we can focus on some calculations and DTI details.
 After all, a payment of $200 a month can be a burden for some, while millionaires are not likely to even notice it.

 Mathematically, DTI is your debt (recurring every month) expressed as a percentage of your monthly income: